 We’ve applied lessons of antifragility to nature — why organisms must perish for the species, and the economy — why restaurants need to perish for the industry to be antifragile.

 If we apply the same lesson to cryptocurrencies, then it’s obvious to see why individual cryptocurrencies need to be fragile in order for the market to be antifragile.

 I think it’s a good point of comparison.
-But Dot Com companies are not like cryptocurrencies.
-Companies are far more fragile.
+But Dot Com companies were not like cryptocurrencies.
+Dot Com Companies were far more fragile.